-Sharps containers are particularly made containers to contain sharps waste.
+Sharps containers are specifically made to contain sharps waste.
 Where should you purchase one?

-Medical waste demands its own set of disposal containers.
+Medical waste disposal demands its own set of disposal containers.
 So there are many of them depending on the type of waste being discarded.
-There are general biohazardous containers, sharps containers for medical waste that is considered sharps waste and red bags for red bag waste.
+There are general bio-hazardous containers, sharps containers for medical waste that is considered sharps waste and red bags for red bag waste.

 Sharps containers are to contain hazardous piercing instruments, in order to reduce the risk of injury and spread of infection.
 A sharps container is mostly used for medical needles and any other sharp medical instruments, as an IV catheter.

 Sharps themselves aren’t just needles.
 The term of course refers to any item that is capable of puncturing the skin, this includes lancets, scalpels and syringes.
 They are capable of spreading that blood or fluid into anyone who comes in contact with them.
 These instruments may contain disease-carrying blood or other potentially infectious materials on them.
 Therefore sharps containers are a must for facilities that deal with sharps waste.